 While public libraries during the English Renaissance, which tended to be located at universities, possessed few but a growing numbers of books, each translator had his own private library of printed material, plus a number of ancient handwritten manuscripts.

-David Norton, in The King James Bible: A Short History from Tyndale to Today, cites that, while college libraries typically possessed 250 and 500 books at the turn of the 16th and 17th Centuries, some translators possessed many times that amount in their personal collections.
+David Norton, in The King James Bible: A Short History from Tyndale to Today, cites that, while college libraries typically possessed only 250 to 500 books at the turn of the 16th and 17th Centuries, some translators possessed many times that amount in their personal collections.
 George Abbot bequeathed over 2,000 books to Lambeth Palace at his death; and Robert Bancroft, the King’s “project manager” for the new Bible translation possessed three times as many books in his clerical library.

 Modern researchers were excited when they first thought that they had discovered among Branthwaite’s collection a copy of Chaucer’s Canterbury Tales (BTW: Geoff’s stories are all fictional).
 But this book turned out to be a religious tract written in Middle English by one of Chaucer’s contemporaries.
 There was just a smidgen of poetry in Branthwaite’s library, but it was mainly of a religious nature.